lamps-wg/cmcbis/draft-ietf-lamps-rfc5272bis.md

-Only if the server is unable to sign the response (and unable to use any `RecipientInfo` options of the `AuthenticatedData` content type), and at the same time it should send a negative response, Full PKI Response `SignedData` type containing a CMC Status Info control MUST be returned using a `CMCFailInfo` with a value of internalCAError and a `bodyPartID` of 0, and the eContent field in the `EncapsulatedContentInfo` as well as `SignerInfo` fields MUST NOT be populated.
+Only if the server is unable to sign the response (and unable to use any `RecipientInfo` options of the `AuthenticatedData` content type), it should send a negative response.
+A Full PKI Response `SignedData` type containing a CMC Status Info control MUST be returned using a `CMCFailInfo` with a value of internalCAError and a `bodyPartID` of 0, and the eContent field in the `EncapsulatedContentInfo` as well as `SignerInfo` fields MUST NOT be populated.

 ####  Other Message Bodies {#OtherMessageBodies}